Armed robbers steal cash, prescription drugs at LI CVS

 It happened around 4 a.m.
 Tuesday at the CVS pharmacy on Nesconset Highway in Port Jefferson Station.

-The suspects tied up the employees and fled with prescription drugs and cash.

-There were no reports of shots fire or any injuries.

-Police chased after the suspects, who were in a 2016 Mercedes Benz, but they got away.
+Police chased after the suspects, who were in a 2016 Mercedes Benz, in a high-speed pursuit that went on for miles but they got away.
 They may have been tracked as far west as Queens.

+"When the officers went to pull the vehicle over, the vehicle took off at a high rate of speed and it was unsafe to follow at that point," said Suffolk County Chief of Detectives Gerard Gigante.

+The suspects fled with prescription painkillers and cash.

+There were no reports of shots fired or any injuries.

-Investigators believe the same suspects may be behind a string of similar late-night/early morning pharmacy robberies in Queens.
+Investigators believe the same suspects may be behind a string of similar late-night/early morning pharmacy robberies across Long Island and in Queens.
+There have been at least five other incidents, including three in Nassau County and two in Queens, that authorities believe may be linked.

+"We're looking at the possibility that it's related to those pattern robberies," said Gigante.

+Though no one was hurt in this incident, Long Islanders know all too well what could happen.

 ----------